moranyanuka/MaskGPCT/README.md

     --exp_name <name>
     [--val_freq 10]
 ```
-when the tensorboard will be loaded with a sample of the model generation every val_freq epochs.
+The tensorboard will be loaded with a sample of the model generation every val_freq epochs.

 For resuming training stopped by accident:
 ```